aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 I listed the steps to take to install homebrew and then use homebrew to install php.

-Here is a recap of the directories for the latest and older version of php.
+Here is a recap of the directories for the latest and older version of php after installing each version:

+After running `brew install php`

 The following resources were used to produce this article: